Location: Percival Landing

 |Sand Man, 1930s, from Tug Sand Man website||

 Sand Man today (2013), photo by Deb Ross

 The tug Sand Man is a beloved emblem of the once-robust maritime industry in Olympia.
-It was built in 1908 and originally hauled sand and gravel for the Olympia Sand and Gravel Company (link is to Where Are We? listing for its headquarters).
+It was built in 1908 and originally hauled sand and gravel for the Olympia Sand and Gravel Company (link is to listing for its headquarters).
 In 1925 it was sold to Delta Smyth, who owned a fleet of tugs on the Olympia waterfront.
 The photograph at above left shows Sand Man hauling a raft of logs on Budd Inlet.
 The superstructure in the left background is the Standard Oil yard, and the smokestacks are from the veneer plants in the port area.
 The tug was purchased and donated to the Sand Man Foundation, which has lovingly restored it and make it available for free public tours.
-It is the last remaining historic tugboat in lower Puget Sound, and is the annual host of Harbor Days.
+It is one of the last remaining historic tugboats in lower Puget Sound.
 It is on the national, state and local registers.

 Sand Man website (including many historic photographs)